madalinungureanu/user-profile-picture/readme.txt

 * New filters for add-on extensibility
 * Added Options page so you can disable the Gutenberg blocks if you so desire.
 * Bug fix: Adding user display name to post title when User Profile Picture creates the user page.
-* New add-on in the works: <a href="https://mediaron.com/downloads/user-profile-picture-enhanced/">User Profile Picture Enhanced</a>.

 = 2.2.8 =
 * Released 2019-06-11